mdn/content/files/en-us/web/api/urlpattern/index.md

 ### Making matching groups optional and repeated

-The following example shows how a matching group can be made both optional and repeated.
-This is done by placing a `*` modifier after the group.
+The following example shows how to make a matching group that is both optional and repeated.
+Do this by placing a `*` modifier after the group.
 Again, the pathname component treats the `/` prefix as special.
 It both becomes optional and is also repeated with the group.